 Headaches are common, but they are not normal.
 There are migraine clinics at most major hospital systems.
 Joint pain is common but certainly not normal.
 Orthopedists and rheumatologists are easy to find as well.
-But when breastfeeding hurts, many new parents hear
+But when breastfeeding hurts with potential sharp nipple pain, many new parents hear

 “Your nipples just have to toughen up”